ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	/** @var string $apiaddr The API address being used during this session.
 It is set during __construct by applying the $network and $shard inputs to the function getapiaddr().
 It is set during __construct */ private string $apiaddr;

-	/** @var integer $max_pagesize Sets the default page size for methods that output multiple pages of data.
+	/** @var integer $default_pagesize Sets the default page size for methods that output multiple pages of data.
 It is set during __construct */ private int $default_pagesize;

 	/** @var array $goodinputs An array of validated input generated when validating method inputs.
 This is later used populate any field forms after the request, if all fields are good, all fields get populated. */